Positronic-AI/jira-mcp/README.md

 ### "Module not found" errors

-- Ensure `jira-mcp-server` is installed: `pip install jira-mcp-server`
+- Ensure `jira-mcp-simple` is installed: `pip install jira-mcp-simple`
 - If using a virtual environment, ensure it's activated or use the full path

 ### "Field cannot be set" errors